53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Change File Extension

-This setting try solve issue, if icon is pointing to a not desired file extension, when:
+This setting tries to solve issues, if icon is pointing to a not desired file extension, when:
 - languages or libraries use same file extension
 - packages use different scope